-Both the plasters have advantages and disadvantages, but nothing surpasses cement plaster for exterior plastering.
+Both plasters have advantages and disadvantages, but nothing surpasses cement plaster for exterior plastering.
 Gypsum plaster can help save time during construction and guarantee that projects are completed on time.

 However, because pre-curing and post-curing are required for cement plaster, the project cost rises.
 Unlike cement, gypsum plasters do not shrink during the drying and hardening process.

 Gypsum plaster is extremely simple to apply and level.
 Gypsum is a fire-resistant and non-toxic material that can be used to coat the inside walls of your home.

 When compared to cement plaster, gypsum plaster offers a superior polish.
 It is, however, appropriate for inside plastering, whereas cement plaster can be utilized for external plastering.